 It is important to get CBD oil from a reputable, trusted source that utilizes professional labs, and analytical testing.
 We ensure the brands we carry meet these requirements and many of the companies we carry provide their testing results on their website.

 CBD products come in a variety of strengths and types.
 High doses of CBD have been tested to be safe and well-tolerated.
 For instance, a daily dose of 1500mg has been used without any reported negative effects.
 Even according to WebMD a daily dose of 300mg has been used safely for 6 months.
 However, high doses of CBD have not always proved to be more effective than small therapeutic doses such as 2.5mg daily.
 This is just to illustrate that any harm due to high does of CBD is unlikely.

 In the chart provided are examples of products we carry at the Health Hutt with CBD servings size options.
-Many of these companies also offer topical CBD products like lotions, creams, balms, and bath bombs.
+Many of these companies also offer topical CBD products like lotions, creams, balms, and even bath bombs.
 If you are worried about ingesting CBD perhaps you could try a topical product first.
-Or you might combine topical treatments with ingestible CBD products for conditions like chronic pain or arthritis.
+Or you might combine topical treatments with edible CBD products for conditions involving chronic pain.